thomassprayberry

 1. askalf — a self-hosted AI workforce platform

-3. Own Your Stack — the agent-security trilogy
+2. Own Your Stack — the agent-security control plane

-• warden — a deterministic, offline action firewall that decides what a tool call may do before it runs: green/yellow/red/black risk tiers, secret-exfil and prompt-injection blocking, tamper-evident audit. /warden ↗
+• redstamp — a deterministic, offline action firewall that decides what a tool call may do before it runs: green/yellow/red/black risk tiers, secret-exfil and prompt-injection blocking, tamper-evident audit — plus arena, an open agent-firewall benchmark.
+Enforced in prod. /redstamp ↗

-• canon — the supply-chain gate: vet, sign, and pin every skill and MCP server before it loads. /canon ↗
+• truecopy — the supply-chain gate: vet, sign, and pin every skill and MCP server before it loads — and the daily watch re-verifying the official plugin directory in CI. /truecopy ↗

 4. deepdive — a research agent you can trust by construction